Preparations for the Nuremberg Trials

 At an early stage the Allies knew that at the end of the war they would need to deal with those who had committed war crimes.
 After WW1, trails and sentencing of Germans accused of war crimes had been delegated to German institutions but these had been extremely lenient and ineffective.

 Well before WW2 was over, the governments of the Allied countries were discussing what to do.
 Clearly a different approach was needed to that applied after WW1 but what form should it take?
 The extent of the crimes was unprecedented and there was a need to satisfy the very different legal systems of several countries.

 British policy was discussed by the British War Cabinet in December 1944.
 Like Joseph Stalin and Franklin D. Roosevelt, Churchill was initially in favour of summary executions of the key war criminals.
 Guy Liddell, head of counter-espionage at MI5, supported a plan drawn up by the director of public prosecutions, Sir Theobald Mathew, for selected Nazis to be 'bumped off' rather than put on trial, after a commission of inquiry had 'come to the conclusion' this was the preferred option.

-In the US opposing approaches were propounded by Henry Morgenthau and Henry Stimson:
+Within the US there were two schools of thought proposed by Henry Morgenthau and Henry Stimson:

 The US Treasury Secretary Henry Morgenthau proposed to completely and utterly destroy Germany's industrial infrastructure leaving it as a pastoral economy; to remove all Nazi supporters from their positions and use them as forced labour to rebuild the damage wreaked by the Nazis across Europe; and to demilitarise Germany completely and permanently.
 He also proposed to issue the names of the major war criminals to the military to summarily execute them when captured and identified.